Magicalbat/nscim/README.md

 # Neoscim

-A vim-like spreadsheet calculator.
+## A vim-like spreadsheet calculator.

 This project takes inspiration from [sc-im](https://github.com/andmarti1424/sc-im), hence the nscim name, but does not use any code from the sc-im project.

-In addition, many of the keybindings are different by default in nscim.
+This is really just the spreadsheet software I want to make with keybindings that favor my preferences while being inspired by vim and sc-im.